rhine59/ebike/README.md

 </p>

 - Multimeter - 0 volts to 40 volts DC.
-- Watch makers screwdrivers to adjust output voltage of DC Buck converter.
+- Watch makers screwdrivers to adjust output voltage of XL6009 DC Step Up converter.
 - Heatshrink tubing to provide electrical isolation and assembly strength. `£2`
 - Dupont wires for connecting components.
 You will need the female ended connectors, suggest you buy female/female wires as you will need them to flash the TSDZ2. `£2`
 - Solder / Flux / Iron - I assume that you have access to this already.